5.3 Preparing the Collections

 Releasing Your Original Content

-A key component of a comprehensive open access policy is the release of content and materials that you have created as part of that policy.
+A key component of a comprehensive open access policy is the release of content and materials that you have created under that policy.
 For example, original research, educational and training materials can be released under a CC BY or CC BY-SA license, or even dedicated to the public domain under CC0.
-You can use other licenses too, but these are the ones recommended for institutions that have a public mission.
-The goal should be to make usability as easy as possible.
+You can use other licenses too, but these are the ones recommended in order to make usability as easy as possible.

 You can also release the accompanying information (called “metadata”) of the works that you hold.
 There are many benefits to openly sharing materials such as catalogs and metadata.
 This content is particularly useful to provide context and expand open knowledge in different areas of scholarship.